-In July 2012, a new residency management system was introduced and Residence Cards replaced Alien Registration identity cards.
 If you reside in Japan, ensure you are aware of, and comply with, relevant immigration, visa and residence registration requirements.
 Further information is available from the Immigration Bureau of Japan and Ministry of Internal Affairs and Communication.

 Japan has strict rules governing the importation of medication, and what can be carried into the country by travellers for personal use.
 See Health section for more information.

 Make sure your passport has at least six months validity from your planned date of return to Australia